 Baobab Community provides a collaborative and inclusive environment in which people of all ages learn and perform West African singing, drumming and dance.

 We envision a future in which people are actively engaged and enriched through world music, dance and culture, thus enabling them to become creative and confident global citizens.

 Baobab Community is a registered educational charity and is generously supported in part by the City of Ottawa.
-Other funding comes from our programming and private donations, as well as project support from the Rotary Club, Ontario 150 and Ontario Trillium Foundation .
+Other funding comes from our programming, private donations, the Ottawa Community Foundation, as well as project support from the Rotary Club, Ontario 150 and Ontario Trillium Foundation .
 We are grateful for the continued support.

 A music lover her whole life, Hayley de Bie attended her first Baobab performance in 1998 and became our operations manager almost 10 years later in 2006 and stayed in that position for seven years.
 Her current role is on contract for our finance requirements, and tour manager for our Footsteps to Ghana trips.
 Hayley brings her experience in community, volunteerism and education to the Tree and always seems to have a smile for everyone!